alaziuk/Autopilot-emulator/README.md

 The value is capped at 100, because it's a percentage representation for speed.
 Meaning that if input is > 100, it's considered a 100.

+It currently have PWM communication at 200 Hz.
+The duty for speed control is currently: 0% speed - 10% duty to 100% - 90% duty.

+### What's next?
-It's currently being expanded to have PWM and CAN communication.
+It's going to be expanded to have CAN communication.